 - The eggs are usually hidden away inside the couch on the frame and in cracks and crevices so they are not easily found.

-- Bed Bugs are oval and flat and resemble the size and shape of an apple seed.
+- Bed Bugs are oval and flat and resemble the shape and size of an apple seed.
 When they feed on blood the body becomes darker (reddish-brown in color), elongated, and swells in size.

 Other signs of a bed bug-infested couch could be itchy red welts appearing on areas of your body that are not covered by clothes.